DMZ Train: Suspension

 On April 1, 2019, the eastern service was suspended due to construction of the new double tracked & electrified alignment of the Gyeongwon Line between Dongducheon station and Yeoncheon station.
 The eastern service is expected to resume when construction on the line is completed.

-On October 2, 2019, the western service was suspended due to concerns about an outbreak of African swine fever, as requested by Paju City.
+On October 2, 2019, the western service was suspended due to concerns about an outbreak of African swine fever, as requested by Paju.
 It is unknown when the western service will resume.